MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/handling-errors-in-cloudscript.md

 ## Identifying

 The first step is identifying the error.
 While every uncaught error is logged and available from the response to the caller (client), you may still catch the error early by using a try/catch block.
-Consider the following Cloud Script snippet that produces and catches the error:
+Consider the following CloudScript snippet that produces and catches the error:

 ```javascript
 "use strict";